antrea-io/antrea/ci/README.md

 We run 4 different categories of tests as part of CI:
- * **unit tests**: most Go packages for Antrea include some unit tests written using the [Go `testing`] package.
-Unit tests typically rely on mock testing to isolate the package being tested, and abstract platform-specific functionality hidden behing interfaces.
+ * **unit tests**: most Go packages for Antrea include some unit tests written using the Go [`testing`] package.
+Unit tests typically rely on mock testing to isolate the package being tested, and abstract platform-specific functionality hidden behind interfaces.
 When adding a new package or modifying an existing one, add the appropriate unit tests.
- * **integration tests**: these tests are located under [test/integration] and are also written using the [Go `testing`] package.
+ * **integration tests**: these tests are located under [test/integration] and are also written using the Go [`testing`] package.
 Unlike unit tests, they typically exercise multiple Go packages to ensure that they are working correctly together.
 In the case of Antrea, integration tests may create an actual OVS bridge, which is why they depend on the OVS daemons running, and are typically run inside a Docker image, even on Linux.
-Write integrations tests when you require an actual OVS bridge or you need access to platform-specific utilities.
+Write integration tests when you require an actual OVS bridge or you need access to platform-specific utilities.
- * **end-to-end (e2e) tests**: these tests are located under [test/e2e] and are also written using the [Go `testing`] package.
+ * **end-to-end (e2e) tests**: these tests are located under [test/e2e] and are also written using the Go [`testing`] package.
 Unlike the two previous test categories, these assume that Antrea is running on an actual cluster and require a kubeconfig file as well as SSH access to the cluster Nodes.
    Instructions on how to run these tests, including how to setup a local Kubernetes cluster, can be found in [test/e2e/README.md].
 Typical use cases for e2e tests include: validate the Antrea manifest and ensure Antrea components can be deployed successfully, check end-to-end connectivity for